-The hackathon will take place from the 13th to the 15th of March 2020 at one of the most inspiring places in town, Campus Biotech Geneva.
-Your films will then be screened at Auditorium Arditi (Plainpalais) in the evening of March 18th to the people of Geneva.
+The hackathon will take place during September 18-20 at Campus Biotech (Geneva).
+Your films will then be screened at Auditorium Arditi (Plainpalais) and online in the evening of September 23.
 Food and snack will be provided during the event.

 No experience in filmmaking required for scientists and black boxes.